Hamster45105/nyt-games-archive/README.md

 This repository contains a simple website that displays an archive of Wordle + Connections solutions.
 The solutions are fetched from the New York Times and stored in a JSON file daily.

+It displays all solutions that NYT has made publicly available (including future ones).

 **Warning!** May contain spoilers!

 The list is available at the [NYT Games Archive site](https://hamster45105.github.io/wordle-archive/)